 - Now might be the ideal time to take a look at your Hotel Signage and see if it meets your exact requirements and those of your customers.

 - Signage can make a huge difference, not only in highlighting your brand but engaging with guests who come through the door.

-Here are our top design tips if you think things need to change before you reopen.
+Here are our top design tips if you think things need to change before you reopen your hotel.